top of page

 I’m a physician.

 I’ve cared for countless patients through pregnancy, delivery, and the weeks that follow.
-And yet, I was still caught off guard.

 My C-section was more painful than I anticipated.
 The recovery was longer, and more layered, than I had prepared myself for.
 And even though I had welcomed home so many newborns in my practice, nothing quite prepares you for welcoming home your own.